sfence/hades_revisited/mods/hades_bushes/README.txt

 License of media (textures and sounds)
 --------------------------------------
 For the plant pot-texture from xdecor mod:
   Creative Commons Attribution-ShareAlike 4.0 International

+For hades_bushes_branch.png:
+  Creative Commons Attribution-ShareAlike 3.0 International original by runs

 Everything else:
 MIT License